-Further outcomes could be indicated, which may have an impact on the personal level, as reported in the interviews:
+Further outcomes could be indicated, which may have an impact on the individual level, as reported in the interviews (2):

-- now strong interests in conflict management; - intention to go abroad and enjoy project work; - to learn that non-violent communication is important for oneself and effects other positively; - to learn a bit more about recruiting (i.e. EVS volunteers); - knowledge will be applied for EVS accreditation; - to learn to convince the business world/to use some of the business-related knowledge; - to use the provided exemplifying material in everyday work; - the notion of "street working" become broader after the project; - to learn how the NGOs work in practical terms (field trips); - new workshop model is designed and implemented for young people; - to learn the importance of group preparation activities, such as for teamwork, accepting differences, respecting each other's opinions and exceeding one's comfort zone, etc.
+- now strong interests in conflict management; - intention to go abroad and enjoy project work; - to learn that non-violent communication is important for oneself and effects other positively; - to learn a bit more about recruiting (i.e. EVS volunteers);

+- knowledge will be applied for EVS accreditation and in interview (3) for the own behaviour around EVS "(...) that you really listen, and then I really started to" (Ffs\TCA2if3) (understood that you have to tell the young person what is expected of them); - to learn to convince the business world/to use some of the business-related knowledge; - to use the provided exemplifying material in everyday work; - the notion of "street working" become broader after the project; - to learn how the NGOs work in practical terms (field trips); - new workshop model is designed and implemented for young people; - to learn the importance of group preparation activities, such as for teamwork, accepting differences, respecting each other's opinions and exceeding one's comfort zone, etc.